brainnoopen/KnapSackProject/README.md

 # KnapSackProject
-This is the sequential version of KnapSack
+This includes the sequential and parallel version of KnapSack